ChaosNexus: A Foundation Model for ODE-based Chaotic System Forecasting with Hierarchical Multi-scale Awareness: Details of Experimental Settings for Evaluations on Synthetic Chaotic Systems

 \subsection{Details of Synthetic Chaotic System Dataset}

 The study utilizes the large-scale synthetic dataset of chaotic dynamics introduced by~\citet{lai2025panda}.
 This dataset is specifically designed to provide a vast and dynamically diverse corpus for pretraining a universal forecasting model, moving beyond reliance on a limited set of well-known systems.
-The generation pipeline is rooted in an evolutionary algorithm that discovers and validates novel chaotic ordinary differential equations (ODEs).
+For completeness and the reader's convenience, we briefly summarize the methodology used by~\citet{lai2025panda} to create this dataset.
+Their generation pipeline is rooted in an evolutionary algorithm that discovers and validates novel chaotic ordinary differential equations (ODEs).

-\textbf{Founding Population and Evolutionary Framework.} The algorithm begins with a founding population of 135 well-documented, human-curated, low-dimensional chaotic systems.
+\textbf{Founding Population and Evolutionary Framework.} The algorithm begins with a founding population of 129 well-documented, human-curated, low-dimensional chaotic systems~\cite{gilpin2021chaos,gilpin2023model}.
 For these foundational systems, which include canonical examples like the Lorenz equations, the parameters and initial conditions are meticulously tuned to ensure operation within their chaotic regimes, and their integration timescales are standardized based on invariant mathematical properties such as Lyapunov exponents.
 From this seed set, the evolutionary framework iteratively generates new candidate systems through a cycle of mutation and recombination.
-The mutation step introduces variation by randomly sampling pairs of parent systems and applying a parameter jitter, where random Gaussian noise is added to the default parameters of the selected ODEs ($\tilde{\theta}_{a}^{\prime}\sim\mathcal{N}(\theta_{a},\sigma)$).
-Subsequently, the recombination step combines the mutated parent systems to form a novel child system using a skew product construction: $\dot{x}(t)=\kappa_{a}f_{a}(x)+\kappa_{b}\dot{x}_{b}$.
+The mutation step introduces variation by randomly sampling pairs of parent systems $\dot{\mathbf{x}}=f_a(\mathbf{x}, t;\theta_a)$ and $\dot{\mathbf{y}}=f_b(\mathbf{y},t;\theta_b)$ as well as applying a parameter jitter, where random Gaussian noise is added to the default parameters of the selected ODEs ($\tilde{\theta}_{a}^{\prime}\sim\mathcal{N}(\theta_{a},\sigma)$, $\tilde{\theta}_{b}^{\prime}\sim\mathcal{N}(\theta_{b},\sigma)$).
+Subsequently, the recombination step combines the mutated parent systems to form a novel child system using a skew product construction:

 This method is chosen for its propensity to preserve chaotic dynamics under sufficiently weak or strong coupling.
-The scaling factors, $\kappa_{a}$ and $\kappa_{b}$, are determined from the reciprocal of the root-mean-square (RMS) of the parent systems' flow fields.
+The scaling factors, $\kappa_{a}$ and $\kappa_{b}$, are determined from the reciprocal of the root mean square (RMS), i.e., $\kappa = 1/\sqrt{\mathbb{E}||f(x,t)||^2}$ of a representative trajectory of the parent system.